jubalh/nudoku/README.md

 ### From Source ###

-Get the lastest [release](https://github.com/jubalh/nudoku/releases) and extract it.
+Get the lastest .tar.xz [release](https://github.com/jubalh/nudoku/releases) and extract it.
 Then run:

 ```